Fubukimaru/asMSX/man/asmsx-en.md

 ### 1.1.
 Description

 asMSX is an assembler for the Z80 processor with a number of extensions to make programming for MSX easy.
-It is a cross assembler that runs on Windows or Linux PC.
+It is a cross-assembler that runs on Windows or Linux PC.
 Compile time on a modern PC is near instant comparing to native MSX assemblers.
 There is no size limit on source file size.
 Source can be edited in any text editor.